Cross-lingual Offensive Language Detection: A Systematic Review of Datasets, Transfer Approaches and Challenges: Multilingual Hate Speech Datasets

 \textbf{Topics.} The topic distribution among datasets shows that ``offensiveness'' and ``hate speech'' are the two most frequently addressed topics, accounting for 34.23\% and 32.43\% respectively.
 Some cover general offense, such as abusiveness, toxicity, cyberbullying, harassment and aggressiveness.
 In addition, some datasets narrow their scope to targeted issues, like sexism, misogyny and racism.

-\textbf{Data Sources.} Most studies collect data from accessible social media such as Twitter and Facebook.
-Our review reveals a pronounced reliance on popular social media.
-Twitter encompasses 47.19\% of the datasets, followed by Youtube and Facebook (11.24\% and 10.11\% respectively).
-While these mainstream platforms dominate, news websites like Fox News and NAVER news, and open forums like Reddit and 2ch, also contribute to the multilingual datasets.
-And there is a rich diversity in the data source origins.
+\textbf{Data Sources.} Most studies collect data from social media such as Twitter (now X) and Facebook.
+Twitter encompasses 47.19\% of the datasets, followed by Youtube (11.24\%) and Facebook (10.11\%).
+While these mainstream platforms dominate, news websites like Fox News and NAVER news, and open forums like Reddit and 2ch, also contribute to multilingual datasets.
 Sources like Weibo (Chinese), 2ch (Russian), g1.globo (Brazilian Portuguese) and Eesti Ekspress (Estonian) represent non-English speaking regions as more culturally specific platforms.
 Some datasets originate from platforms known for controversial content or specific user bases, such as Stormfront and alt-right websites.

 \textbf{Languages and Families.} Datasets cover 32 languages across 10 language families, where one dataset may contain more than one language or family.
 We show the distribution of languages and families in Figure \ref{fig:lang-family}.
 It highlights a representative language of English, accounting for 25.95\% of the data, followed by Hindi at 9.16\%, and German at 6.87\%.
 Notably, it exhibits a relatively balanced representation across several languages, such as Spanish, Arabic, Italian, French, Portuguese and Turkish, each ranging from around 2\% to 5\%.
 It also reveals a strong emphasis on Indo-European languages in HS studies, complemented by a notable presence of Afro-Asiatic languages (represented primarily by Arabic), with other language families being less represented.
 Some datasets (14.6\%) are also dedicated to code-mixed content.